-Because women come in different shapes and sizes, breast implant manufacturers have developed different types of breast implants.
+Because women come in different shapes and sizes, breast implant manufacturers have developed various breast implants.
 You may know what look you are going for when going in for a breast augmentation consultation, but you may not know exactly what type of implant is best for your procedure.
 If you are a thin woman with very little natural breast tissue, consider the following questions to determine what material is the best fit for you.

 Silicone vs. Saline

-The first thing you will want to understand before even discussing getting implants is the difference between the silicone and saline filler material.
+You will want to understand before even discussing getting implants is the difference between the silicone and saline filler material.
 Silicone implants are gel-filled implants that are pre-filled before they are inserted.
-The silicone gel material is thicker than the saline solution and feels more similar to the fatty tissue in the breasts.
+The silicone gel material is thicker than the saline solution and feels more similar to the breasts’ fatty tissue.
 Many women feel that silicone implants look and feel very similar to natural breast tissue.
-Saline implants do have an outer silicone shell but are filled with a salt solution, rather than gel.
+Saline implants have an outer silicone shell but are filled with a salt solution rather than gel.
 Doctors will insert the implant empty and then fill the implant with the saltwater solution once the implant is in place.
 Because the saline implants are filled after they are inserted in the body, a smaller incision is made.

 The type of implant you will choose will also depend on your age.
 If you are over 22 years old, then you can choose between silicone and saline.
 Many doctors recommend that women over 22 years of age opt for the silicone solution.
-According to FDA guidelines, women under 22 do not qualify for silicone implants, and will only qualify for saline implants.
+According to FDA guidelines, women under 22 do not qualify for silicone implants and will only be eligible for saline implants.